 The first “laying hold” was done by Paul.
 He needed to lay hold of the purpose for his life on earth.
 The second “laying hold” is done by Christ Jesus.
 At the point of salvation, Christ laid hold of Paul for a purpose.
 That purpose was to represent Jesus Christ in time.
 Our purpose here is to represent the Lord Jesus.
 He represents us in heaven; we represent Him in time.
 Since we are here to glorify Him, we need to lay hold or latch onto that purpose.

 God has a purpose for our lives.

 God wants us to represent Him on earth in time.
 He has a track for the locomotive of your life to run upon.
 Has your train jumped the track?
 Has your life come crashing down in one serious accident?
 You are no longer in the will of God.
 You are not in regular fellowship with God.
 As long as you are alive, God has a plan for you.
 Whether you have had a major accident, a massive crash—as long as you are alive, God has a purpose for you.
 No matter what you sin, if you are alive, God has a purpose for you.
 If your finger is out of joint, put it back in place.
 If you are out of fellowship, confess your sin.
 Get back on track.

 The only place where we can become free from the slavery of malice, hatred, and grudges is in fellowship with our Lord.
 By being in the center of God’s will, we can have a life of freedom.
 If we allow sin to control us, we are in slavery.
 Sin eats the soul.
 Someone has said, “It is not what you eat that kills you; it is what eats you.”
-Are you eaten up by malice?
+Are you devoured by malice?
 What is eating you?
 Life is too short.
 We cannot afford to bear grudges.
 Time is too short.
 The stakes are too high.
 If we hold ill will long enough, it might secure such a hold upon us that we will take it right into the casket with us.
 Are we ready to get squared away?